Belonger status: Rights

-The rights associated with belonger status normally include the right to vote, to hold elected office, to own real property without the necessity for a licence, to reside in that territory without immigration restrictions, and to freely accept employment without the requirement of a work permit.
+The rights associated with belonger status normally include the right to vote, to hold elected office, to own real property without the necessity for a licence, to enter and reside in that territory without immigration restrictions, and to freely accept employment without the requirement of a work permit.
 In general, to be born with belonger status a person must be born in a territory to a parent who holds belonger status.
 Belonger status can sometimes be passed to a child born outside the territory, but this is purposely limited, to minimise the number of belongers who will not live in the territory.
 In most independent countries, these rights would be associated with citizenship or nationality.
 However, as the British Overseas Territories are not independent countries, they cannot confer citizenship.
 Instead, people with close ties to Britain's Overseas Territories all hold the same nationality: British Overseas Territories Citizen (BOTC).
 The status of BOTC is defined by the British Nationality Act 1981 and subsequent amendments.

 BOTC, however, does not confer any right to live in any British Overseas Territory, including the territory from which it is derived.
 It is the possession of belonger status that provides the right.
 Acquisition of belonger status in a British Overseas Territory does not automatically confer BOTC, but most people holding such status are eligible for registration or naturalisation as a BOTC upon meeting the requirements of the 1981 Act.
 Similarly, it is possible to lose belonger status in a territory while retaining BOTC or British citizenship.

-The British Overseas Territories Act 2002 also conferred British Citizenship upon BOTCs (other than those solely connected with the Sovereign Base Areas of Cyprus), which provides for a right of abode in the United Kingdom.
+The British Overseas Territories Act 2002 also conferred British citizenship upon BOTCs (other than those solely connected with the Sovereign Base Areas of Cyprus), which provides for a right of abode in the United Kingdom.
 The conferral is in addition to their BOTC and was not reciprocal in nature, and British citizens did not receive any rights to reside in the Overseas Territories without permission.
 The act also changed the reference of British Dependent Territories to British Overseas Territories.
 It was enacted five years after the United Kingdom relinquished sovereignty over its most populous dependent territory, Hong Kong, to the People's Republic of China.